 - 2.5 means that this game is middle of the road, maybe something you would play if you’re bored.

-- 3.0 – 3.5 means that the game may have its problems, but the game is still largely enjoyable.
+- 3.0 – 3.5 means that the game may have problems, but it is still largely enjoyable.

 - 4.0 – 4.5 means that the game is a near masterpiece with a small foible.